Disney Publishing Worldwide: Star Darlings history

 On September 24, 2015, a social media event and a press day would be held for the franchise as part of its launch phase of the marketing campaign.
-Expected releases through November are the Jakks dolls at Justice, a storytelling and lifestyle app, music through Walt Disney Records and the first episode of a YouTube animated series.
+Expected releases through November are the Jakks dolls at Justice, a storytelling and lifestyle app, music through Walt Disney Records, and the first episode of a YouTube animated series.

 In 2016, two animated specials based on Star Darlings were broadcast on Disney Channel, Becoming Star Darlings on January 29 and Star Darlings Friendships on March 25.
-The TV specials featured a remixed version of the Star Darlings theme song by teen singer-songwriter Skylar Stecker.
+The TV specials featured a remixed version of the Star Darlings theme song by singer-songwriter Skylar Stecker.
 The remixed theme song was also featured in a music video.
 Another TV special, The Power of Twelve (22 minutes) was broadcast on Disney Channel on November 26, 2016.

 The future of this series is unknown as three books that were supposed to be released after Stealing Starlight were canceled, with no new franchise activity after its release on January 17, 2017.
 However, Shana Muldoon Zappa said on Twitter that there is "an exciting reason" for things being put on hold.